PhluantMobile/dojo_js/README.md

 Optional Specs:
 * failover - Set to true for the system to fail over to the Geolocation IP lookup.
-* failover_callback - The failover callback function.
-If this is not set and failover is set to true, the data will be returned to the original callback.

 Example:
 ```